Supreme Court won't hear appeal to restore Alabama abortion law

 The law was passed before this year's wave of harsh abortion restrictions, intended to trigger a review of the Supreme Court's Roe v.
 Wade ruling that made abortion rights the law of the land.

-In 2016, Alabama's legislature voted to ban a procedure known as dilation and evacuation, in which a fetus is removed in pieces.
+In 2016, Alabama's Legislature voted to ban the procedure known as dilation and evacuation, in which a fetus is removed in pieces.
 State lawmakers described it as "dismemberment abortion," but the law was blocked by the lower federal courts before it took effect.

 U.S. District Court Judge Myron Thompson said the law placed an undue burden on a woman's right to abortion.
 He said the state's proposed alternatives for abortions after 15 weeks were unsafe and experimental.
 The 11th Circuit Court of Appeals agreed.